ktorio/ktor-klip/proposals/0001-dependency-injection.md

 is found.
 For some projects, developers may want to override this behavior by creating new instances, or searching some other source, instead.

+#### Optionals and defaults

+When resolving an optional or defaulted property, the standard behavior will be to use the default value when nothing is found, instead of throwing an exception.
+This behavior ought to be configurable in the plugin with a custom function.

 ## Validation
 [validation]: #validation

 Normally, validation occurs when calling `resolve()` in the application.
 This will make an attempt to find the instance of the expected type in the instance repository.
 If nothing was declared for this type, then it will throw an exception `DependencyMissingException`, unless otherwise implemented by a custom provider.
-During declaration, there is also a risk of running into a deadlock from a circular reference, which warrants its own validation with a sub-type of the missing dependency exception.
+During declaration, there is also a risk of running into a deadlock from a circular reference, which warrants its own validation with a subtype of the missing dependency exception.

 Runtime dependency resolution allows for added flexibility; however, it can lead to some frustration when the